saigouthamkaranam/Python-Programming/Beginer-Level-Projects/4 - Age Convertor/README.md

 # 4 - AGE CONVERTOR
 ## Description: This project converts your age in years into no.of months, weeks, days and hours.
-Fun fact about this is using this project we can also display estimated balanced years by entering imaginery endage.
+Fun fact about this is using this project we can also display estimated balanced years by entering imaginary endage.
 ## 📝Project - 03
 ## 🎓Skill-Level: Beginner
 ## 🎨Language-Python